 LENTICULARS TAKE PATIENCE AND PRACTICE!
 Do not do this for the first time at an event and expect it to go well.
 Remember, even though this is an advanced feature that can take a while to get just right, the results can be ASTONISHING, and offering this to your clients can really set you apart from the competition!

 That's it for the intro to Lenticular prints in PBU.
-See the Lenticular tutorials for GIF and Morph to learn how to set one up in PBU.
+Now review the Lenticular tutorials for GIF and Morph to learn how to set one up in PBU.